Urban Farm Program

 The Urban Farm/Toddler Garden is a perfect example of the Montessori philosophy in action.
 Dr. Montessori envisioned a place like our Urban Farm as the most natural environment for developing a sense of self, practicing community living, and being in harmony with nature.
 In addition, research shows that school gardening, among other things, significantly increases science achievement scores, improves social skills and behavior, increases vegetable consumption in adolescents, improves teamwork skills, and increases a love and appreciation of nature that lasts a lifetime.
 All of these great benefits makes MSD’s Urban Farm program a rewarding experience for students.

-COMING SOON!
-THE AEROPONICS FARM AT THE MONTESSORI SCHOOL OF DENVER!
+THE VERTICAL FARM AT MONTESSORI SCHOOL OF DENVER!

-As you can see from the rendering above, there is nothing like this in Denver, much less on any school campus!
-We're recycling a shipping container and customizing it into a new-age greenhouse.
+As you can see from the photograph above, there is nothing like this in Denver, much less on any school campus!

-The Aeroponics Farm at the Montessori School of Denver will be housed in an up-cycled, 40' shipping container that is capable of growing over an acre of food in just 320 square feet.
-This environmentally-controlled, indoor, vertical farm will use artificial, LED lighting and high-pressure aeroponics technology developed by NASA to grow food sustainably.
+The Vertical Farm at the Montessori School of Denver is housed in an up-cycled, 40' shipping container that is capable of growing over an acre of food in just 320 square feet.
+This environmentally-controlled, indoor, vertical farm uses artificial, LED lighting and high-pressure aeroponics technology developed by NASA to grow food sustainably.
 This system makes it possible to cut the cost of growing local food by reducing water by 95% and eliminating all pesticides.

-With this new learning space, students of all ages will not only learn about the future of farming but also about giving back as a portion of the locally grown food will be donated to low-income families in the Denver area.
-The Aeroponics Farm is targeted to be up and running by Winter of 2017.
+With this new learning space, students of all ages learn about the future of farming but also about giving back as a portion of the locally grown food is donated to food kitchens in the greater Denver area.

-Please contact the admissions office or call 303-756-9441 with questions or to schedule a tour of the farm.
+Please contact the admissions office or call 303-756-9441 with questions or to schedule a tour of the Urban Farm.